LeoBlanchette/the_70_books/copied_texts/2-esdras/2-esdras.md

 **[3:17]** And it came to pass, that when thou leadest his seed out of Egypt, thou broughtest them up to the mount Sinai.

-**[3:18]** And bowing the heavens, thou didst set fast the earth, movedst the whole world, and madest the depths to tremble, and troubledst the men of that age.
+**[3:18]** And bowing the heavens, thou didst set fast the earth, movedst the whole world, and madest the depths to tremble, and troubledst the men of that rage.

 **[3:19]** And thy glory went through four gates, of fire, and of earthquake, and of wind, and of cold; that thou mightest give the law unto the seed of Jacob, and diligence unto the generation of Israel.